How To Calibrate Your HDTV

 Step 4: Setting Color and Tint (Hue)

 To set the Color and Tint controls properly you will need a blue filter while viewing the color and tint test patterns.
 All of the calibration disc mentioned earlier in the article provide a blue filter.
 Some TV’s have a built-in blue filter mode you can use.
 If your set has one use this filter to give you the best results.
-If you don’t have a filter, one can be purchased separately from the dealer below:
+If you don’t have a filter, one can be purchased separately from the dealer below: Currently not available.

 Note: Since the Color and Tint controls interact with each other, you may have to readjust them to get the best picture image.